Sakurai Station (Aichi): Platforms

-Only some Express trains stop at Hekikai Furui

 Station history

 Sakurai Station was opened on July 1, 1926, as Hekikai Sakurai Station (碧海桜井駅) on the privately held Hekikai Electric Railway.
 Hekikai Electric Railway merged with the Meitetsu Group on May 1, 1944.
 The tracks were elevated, a new station building was completed and the station renamed to its present name in June 2008.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 4,711 passengers daily (boarding passengers only).